jfayre/Talking-Flight-Monitor-Legacy/README.md

 * 6: manifold pressure
 * 7: Ammeter
 * 8: volt meter
-* a: toggle cabin air circulation fan
-* d: check or increase windshield defroster setting (keep pressing d to adjust by 10 percent increments, press left bracket again when done)
-* shift+d: check or decrease windshield defroster setting (keep pressing d to adjust by 10 percent increments, press left bracket again when done)
 * f: fuel tank levels
 * shift+f: fuel flow
-* h: check or increase cabin heat setting (keep pressing h to adjust by 10 percent increments, press left bracket again when done)
-* shift+h: check or decrease cabin heat setting (keep pressing shift+h to adjust by 10 percent increments, press left bracket again when done)
-* l: toggle left tip tank fuel pump
-* r: toggle right tip tank fuel pump
 * t: read cabin temperature

+### keys for controlling aircraft systems
+The following keys are only available while in the simulator window.
+They use the tab key as a modifier, meaning you need to hold down the tab key for each of these keys to work.
+This does not affect the tab key when using dialogs inside the sim.

+* tab+a: toggle air circulation fan (bonanza only)
+* tab+c: increase carburetor heat (Piper Cherokee only)
+* shift+tab+c: decrease carburetor heat (Piper Cherokee only)
+* tab+d: increasse windshield defrost (all aircraft)
+* shift+tab+d: decrease windshield defrost (all aircraft)
+* tab+f: fuel selector (all aircraft)
+* tab+h: increase cabin heat (all aircraft)
+* shift+tab+h: decrease cabin heat (all aircraft)
+* tab+l: left tip tank pump switch (Bonanza only)
-* w: open and close cabin window
+* tab+p: primer pump open and pump (Cherokee only)
+* shift+tab+p: primer close (cherokee only)
+* tab+r: right tip tank pump switch (Bonanza only)
+* tab+s: adjust fan speed (Bonanza only and not sure if working as expected yet)
+* tab+w: open/close window (all aircraft)

+### Fuel and Payload dialog
+TFM now includes a Fuel and Payload dialog for supported A2A aircraft.
+You will find this feature under the Aircraft menu in TFM.
+The fuel tab allows you to adjust fuel levels in the various fuel tanks, as well as fill the oil.

+The Payload tab lets you add or remove passengers.
+Note that it is not currently possible to remove the pilot.

 ## Running from Source
 * Get the latest python 3.7 ([Python releases](https://www.python.org/downloads/))